vicol13/hx/README.md

 ![alt text](media/logo.png)

 # Search engine
-This repository represents the task from hyperexponential realized by valeriu vicol, as task of the task I decide to implement a small search_engine on some random text blocks from random medium articles.
+This repository represents the task from hyperexponential realized by valeriu vicol, the task I decide to implement a small search_engine on some random text blocks from random medium articles.
 Core algorithm used for current implementation inverted index.
 Idea of the search is that we type a word and the algorithm return sentence where this word was found grouped by article name.